 Figure 4.1: Optical IV processing pipeline.
+Green identifies input data, blue processing modules, white specific processing tasks within a module and red are intermediate and final products.
 Multiple glaciers can be configured, and for each glacier a subgraph of tiles is generated over which optical IV is measured and finally merged into the final IV release product.